arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/features.md

 <FeatureDescription>

-The MCU on the board is the high performance Renesas RA4M1 (Arm Cortex®-M4) with a 48 MHz clock speed, 32 kB SRAM and 256 kB flash memory.
+The MCU on the board is the high performance Renesas RA4M1 (Arm® Cortex®-M4) with a 48 MHz clock speed, 32 kB SRAM and 256 kB flash memory.
 This MCU features an RTC, a DAC and a CAN bus and has support for HID via USB.

 The UNO R4 WiFi also features an ESP32-S3 for Wi-Fi®/Bluetooth® connectivity, which can also be separately programmed via a specific header.